 Q: IS THE CDC OPEN?

-A: The CDC services are currently restricted to mission essential personnel only.
-Mission essential are those individuals deemed essential by the individuals’ commander.
-Facial coverings required for parents for pickup/drop off.
+A: Yes, the CDC is open.
+Facial coverings are required for parents for pickup/drop off.
 Hours of operations are 0615-1800 Monday through Friday.
 For more information contact the CDC at (530) 634-4717

 Q: IF I PAID MY DUES AT THE CHILD DEVELOPMENT CENTER, WILL I GET REIMBURSED?